 world is to have any chance of preserving a stable climate for future

-U.S. are bankrolling the construction of the $3.8 billion Dakota Access
+two of the main U.S. lenders bankrolling the construction of the $3.8

-Pipeline (DAPL), which could carry up to 570,000 bbl of oil per day
+billion Dakota Access Pipeline (DAPL), a pipeline which could carry up

-More broadly, building a new pipeline that will deliver massive amounts
+lands.
+More broadly, building a new pipeline that will deliver massive

-the climate goals which the U.S. agreed to at the Paris Climate
+which the U.S. agreed to in the climate agreement in Paris just last

 Q’s, contact Ted at